rick-de-water/Lingo/README.md

     lingo::page::iso_8895_1>;
 ```

-You may have noticed that there is no `lingo::encoding::utf32`.
-This is because of that split of responsibility.
-There is no difference between UTF-32 and decoded Unicode, so we can simply use `lingo::encoding::none`.
-It is only necessary to define the code page as `lingo::page::unicode`.
+You might wonder why there is a `lingo::encoding::utf32` encoding, since there is no difference between UTF-32 and decoded Unicode.

+It is indeed possible to use `lingo::encoding::none` instead, and still have a fully functional UTF-32 string.
+However, `lingo::encoding::utf32` does add some extra validation, such as detecting surrogate code units, making it better at dealing with invalid inputs.

 # Currently implemented